slsu0424/slsu0424.github.io/_posts/2023-10-24-advancing-analysis-fda-adverse-events-using-llms.md

 In this tutorial, we explored using LLMs and Langchain to retrieve information from an adverse events report.
 LangChain is a framework that enables building of LLM-based applications, such as a chatbot.
 Although NLP has been around for a long time, I was surprised by the simplicity of using natural language prompts and the human-like responses.
 I see strong potential for LLMs to quickly synthesize FDA data to advance product safety and improve patient outcomes.

 Future considerations:
-- Use different types of documents (i.e., Standards of Care guidelines for [Diabetes](https://diabetesjournals.org/care/issue/46/Supplement_1))
+- Different type of document (i.e., Standards of Care guidelines for [Diabetes](https://diabetesjournals.org/care/issue/46/Supplement_1))
 - Build out an advanced UI with Streamlit